-May be bypassed if a student takes and passes AP® U.S. History as a junior or senior.
+May be bypassed if a student takes and passes AP° U.S. History as a junior or senior.

-Modern U.S. History examines the political, economic, social and constitutional issues of the United States during the 20th and beginning of the 21st centuries.
-This required social studies course will start with the time period of the Industrial Revolution and continue through to the Modern Era.
-Topics will include: the Industrial Revolution, Immigration, Imperialism, the Great Depression, the Cold War, the Civil Rights Movement, and the Modern Era.
+Modern U.S. History examines the political, economic, social and Constitutional issues of the United States during the 20th and beginning of the 21st Centuries.
+This required Social Studies course will start with Imperialism and continue through to the Modern Era.
+Topics will include: Imperialism, the Great Depression, the Cold War, the Civil Rights Movement, Vietnam War, and the Modern Era.